Great Western Woodlands: Human settlements, communities and economy

 The Great Western Woodlands has been home to numerous Aboriginal language groups for thousands of years.
-This long-term management of the land by Aborigines has influenced the characteristics of the environment.
+This long-term management of the land by Aboriginal people has influenced the characteristics of the environment.

-Gold was discovered in the region by European prospectors in the late 1800s, which triggered a mining boom throughout the area.
-The population around this time boomed to 50,000 people located in over 50 towns.
+European prospectors discovered gold in the region in the late 1800s, which triggered a mining boom throughout the area.
+The population around this time increased to 50,000 people located in over 50 towns.
 Most people living in the area around this time were employed in the mining sector or other service related industries.

-Population in the region had declined since gold rush days, until nickel was discovered in the region in the 1960s, triggering another period of rapid growth due to mineral resources.
+Following the gold rush, population in the region declined until nickel was discovered in the region in the 1960s, triggering another period of rapid growth due to mineral resources.
 Today it is estimated that the population has returned to 50,000 people living in the major towns including Kalgoorlie, Coolgardie, Norseman, and Southern Cross.
 While mining and mineral exploration have remained the major economy drivers in the region, tourism, especially nature-based tourism, is growing and it is beginning to add significantly to local economies.

 Recent studies have indicated that, with adequate conservation and promotion, the Great Western Woodlands could play a significant role in regional economic diversification.

 Key ecological processes and threats

 Climate change

 Natural climate change has played a role over time to influence species evolution and distribution around Australia, including in the Great Western Woodlands.
-Post-industrial humans have contributed to climate change through the increased emissions of carbon dioxide and also from deforestation.
+Post-industrial humans have contributed to climate change through increased carbon dioxide emissions and deforestation.
 Human-induced climate change is occurring rapidly and it is affecting the ecosystems and species of the Great Western Woodlands.
 Scientists estimate that this region will be exposed to more frequent extreme weather events, as a result of climate change.